Presenter Biographies

 Ruth Ettenberg FreemanRuth E. Freeman, L.C.S.W.; President and Founder, Peace at Home Parenting Solutions

-Ruth E. Freeman is a psychotherapist in private practice who has taught parenting education to hundreds of parents annually over the past 30+ years.
+Ruth E. Freeman is a licensed clinical social worker who has taught parenting education to hundreds of parents annually over the past 35 years.
 She is co-founder of the Connecticut Parenting Education Network and lead author of Building Family Futures, a University of Connecticut train-the-trainer parenting education curriculum.
-Ruth has also served as the family services director for the Cove Center for Grieving Children, the family services manager for EASTCONN Head Start, and the primary therapist at the Newington Children’s Hospital Inpatient Psychiatric Services.
+She has also served as the family services director for The Cove Center for Grieving Children.
 Ruth’s approach to parenting education incorporates her clinical experience with children and families in crisis, as well as key concepts synthesized from a wide range of sources.
-Ruth freely and humorously shares the real-life blunders, challenges, and successes she has had applying positive parenting as a bio mom, stepmom, foster mom, and “Nana.”
+Ruth freely and humorously shares the real-life blunders, challenges, and successes that she has experienced applying positive parenting as a mom, stepmom, foster mom, and “Nana.”

 Dionne Garcia, S.H.R.M.-C.P., B.A.; Faculty Retirement Plan Counselor, MIT